About I Fly Nonstop

 Over the years, the mix of carriers and routes have varied, but nonstop international air service at PDX has remained important to both local travelers and visitors, helping them get to their international business meetings faster, and giving them more time to enjoy their vacations around the world.

-While many changes have occurred over the years, today PDX offers nonstop international air service to Tokyo, Amsterdam, Vancouver and Calgary, helping serve the travel needs of locals and visitors alike.
+While many changes have occurred over the years, today PDX offers nonstop international air service to Tokyo, Amsterdam, Frankfurt, Reykjavik, Vancouver, Calgary, Toronto and Guadalajara, helping serve the travel needs of locals and visitors alike.